A blockchain is a SMR protocol that has a 3-layer architecture.

 Transactions happen as follows:

-- Block is sent to members of the chain
+- Multiple transactions are packaged into a block and sent to members of the chain (block proposal)

 - Consensus and approval by rest of network (either proof of work or proof of stake)

 - Block is added to chain and distributed to members

 # Why it Matters

 It feels like the level of change which blockchain impacts is huge but at the same time latent.